Page loading ... Please wait.

 Printer Friendly Page

-This stunning Cranberry Upside Down Cake pairs sweet and sticky caramelized cranberries with a buttery white cake.
-It is a lovely way to showcase the cranberry's bright red glistening color.
-This cake begs to be served warm from the oven, with or without a dollop of softly whipped cream.
+This beautiful Cranberry Upside Down Cake is such a unique way to showcase fresh cranberries.
+It pairs sweet and sticky caramelized cranberries with a light and fluffy butter cake.
+This cake begs to be served warm from the oven, with or without a dollop of softly whipped cream or a scoop of vanilla or caramel ice cream.
 Leftovers can be covered, stored in the refrigerator, and simply reheated

-They say imitation is the sincerest form of flattery.
-If that's the case than Madame Tatin would be very pleased.
-The reason I mention Madame Tatin, one of two sisters who ran a hotel in the Sologne (Loire) region of France around the turn of the 20th century, is that she created the Tarte Tatin.
-And the Tarte Tatin is the dessert that led to the creation of the American Upside Down Cake.
-Looking at these two desserts (Tarte Tatin and the Upside Down Cake) the similarities are obvious; both consist of caramelized fruit topped with pastry that is baked in a skillet, and both are inverted after baking so the fruit is on top.
-But there are also differences.
-One difference is that the Upside Down Cake does not limit itself to using just one type of fruit as the Tarte Tatin does with apples.
-The other is that while the Tarte Tatin tops the apples with a puff pastry or a sweet pastry, the Upside Down Cake uses a cake or cake-like batter.
-The first printed recipes for this type of cake appeared in the 1930s and the Pineapple Upside Down Cake set the standard.
-Since then many versions of this cake have been created and this recipe for Cranberry Upside Down Cake is one example.
+The idea for an Upside Down Cake probably came from the French apple cake, called a Tarte Tatin.
+The Tarte Tatin was created by Madame Tatin, one of two sisters who ran a hotel in the Sologne (Loire) region of France around the turn of the 20th century.
+Looking at these two desserts the similarities are obvious; both consist of caramelized fruit topped with pastry that is baked, and both are inverted after baking so the fruit is on top.
+The main difference between these two cakes, is that while the Tarte Tatin tops the apples with either puff pastry or a sweet pastry, the Upside Down Cake uses a cake batter.
+For a little trivia, the first printed recipes for an Upside Down Cake appeared in the 1930s and the Pineapple Upside Down Cake set the standard.
+Since then many versions of this cake have been created and this recipe for Cranberry Upside Down Cake is just one example.

 Related Recipes You May Like